- Best Cat Food for Weight Loss

 Carefully sourced meat is never raised with antibiotics or growth hormones

 The next weight control cat food to make our list is by Halo Holistic.
 Their natural, grain-free recipe is ideal for cats who need to lose weight but have sensitive stomachs.
 The food features real whole meat, never ‘meat meal’, giving cats the high quality, protein-rich diet they crave.
+To see how it stacks up to the competition, see our article on the best high protein cat food.

 Easily digestible chicken protein forms the basis of the food, while chickpeas and vegetables introduce the fiber and vitamins cats need to maintain optimal health.
 All the meat that goes into Halo Holistic’s food is carefully sourced too, never raised with growth hormones or antibiotics.
 As well as being free from grains, this natural formula contains no artificial flavors, colors, or preservatives – nothing to interfere with your cat’s natural chemistry.